AdaCore/training_material/courses/ada_essentials/894_ada_containers/99-summary.rst

    - Solidifies most common containers used in coding
    - Full functionality

-      + When writing your own, you may not create all the functions someone else neds
+      + When writing containers, may not create all the functions someone else needs

    - Part of the language, so reliability is much higher